DBCDK/react-search/readme.md

 3. start node server using (supervisor?/nodemon?)

 ### Tests
+run `npm test` to run all tests

+To run a single test jest-cli needs to be installed globally `npm install jest-cli -g` the run `jest [filename]`.
+Path to file does not need to be included.

 All commits/pull requests should include tests of added functionality using Jest [See documentation for jest](https://facebook.github.io/jest/) For information on how to test React components [see information about test-utils add-on](http://facebook.github.io/react/docs/test-utils.html)